rangle/ngCourse2/handout/routing/routeroutlet.md

 # RouterOutlet #

 A `RouterOutlet` is a placeholder that Angular dynamically fills based on the application's route.
-Below is the example how we use the `RouterOutlet` in  Angular 2 inside the template.
-In order to make use of the `RouterOutlet` we need to give component access to the Router Components we do it by passing `ROUTER_DIRECTIVES` in the component directives array.
+In order to make use of the `RouterOutlet` we must give component access to the router components by passing `ROUTER_DIRECTIVES` in the component directives array.

-A component can only have one unnamed `router-outlet` per-template.
+A component can only have one unnamed `router-outlet` per template.
 If you need to use multiple `router-outlets`, they must be provided a name, which will be covered in the [Using Auxiliary Routes](./using_auxiliary_routes.md) section.

-Below is the example of how we use the RouterOutlet in Angular 2
+Below is the example of how we use the RouterOutlet in Angular 2:

 ```javascript
 // ...